MdSaddamKazmi/CAP/README.md

-* use "cd Project_Student_Details" to go inside the folder
+* use "cd Project_Student_Details" to go inside the folder.

+** If you are directly checking this branch ,first deploy to sqlite by using command  "cds deploy --to sqlite:student.db"

 * create a file inside srv folder with naming convention as namespace-service.js  // here the file name is StudentDetails-service.js